markusmoenig/Eldiron/docs/docs/creator/actions.md

 > - a tile alias string, or
 > - a palette index (integer, or numeric string like `"2"`).

+### Edit Geometry

+*Shortcut: G*

+Edit selected direct 3D geometry objects.
+This action is available in 3D editing views when a geometry object is selected.

+### Face Extrude

+*Shortcut: Ctrl/Cmd + E*

+Extrude selected direct 3D geometry faces by the configured amount.
+Select one or more faces with the Sector Tool, then use the action parameters to set the extrusion distance.

+### Face Inset

+*Shortcut: Ctrl/Cmd + I*

+Inset selected direct 3D geometry faces by the configured amount.
+This creates a smaller editable face inside the selected face and keeps surrounding ring faces connected.

+### Face Delete

+*Shortcut: Delete*

+Delete selected direct 3D geometry faces.
+The boundary vertices remain selected so the opening can be filled again from the Vertex Tool.

+### Face Merge

+*Shortcut: Ctrl/Cmd + M*

+Merge selected connected direct 3D geometry faces into one editable face.

+### Face Subdivide

+*Shortcut: Ctrl/Cmd + U*

+Subdivide selected direct 3D quad faces into smaller editable faces.

 ### Extrude Linedef

 *Shortcut: Alt + E*